sassoftware/viya4-iac-azure/docs/user/TerraformUsage.md

 ### Set Azure Authentication

 Follow either one of the authentication methods described in [Authenticating Terraform to access Azure](./TerraformAzureAuthentication.md) and set all TF_VAR_name environment variables using `export TF_VAR_*=<value>` command.
+If you are unsure which TF environment variables are required, you could review the commands that are provided in the optional bash script provided in *Althernative TIP Option 2*.

-*TIP:* These commands can be stored in a file outside of this repo in a secure file, for example `$HOME/.azure_creds.sh.` Protect that file so only you have read access to it.
+*Althernative TIP Option 1:*  The commands to set the TF_VAR_name environment variables can be securely stored in a file outside of this repository, for example `$HOME/.azure_creds.sh.` Remeber to protect that file so only you have read access to it.

 Then source your credentials into your shell environment: